Cardinal Burke Launches His Own Personal Website

 The patron of the Sovereign Military Order of Malta says he also hopes that, by visiting the site, visitors will be inspired to pray for him.

-The website currently contains a biography, links to his apostolates and details on how to contact the cardinal.
+The website currently contains a biography, links to his apostolates, books and Facebook page, and details on how to contact the cardinal.

-“Many are writing to ask for prayers,” the cardinal told the Register, adding that, so far, he has been able to “respond to them rapidly.”
-He also said that with the help of a webmaster, he hopes to be able to provide texts of homilies and other teachings soon.
+“Many are writing to ask for prayers,” the cardinal told the Register, adding that, with the help of a webmaster, he hopes to be able to provide texts of homilies and other teachings soon.

 In a short introductory text, Cardinal Burke writes: “Welcome to my personal website.
 I am pleased to communicate with you.
 It is my hope that your visit will be a source of encouragement to you.”